aolney/starchat-service/README.md

 conda activate starchat
 ```

-You will likely want to install `bitsandbytes`, e.g. `mamba install bitsandbytes`.
-This is not included in the env because I had to build it from source.
+If you have problems with `bitsandbytes`, you may need to build it from source.

 ## Server